token-7/token7-specs/README.md

 ## Federated trust relationship

-Each federated trust relationship between two administrative domains is defined as an assymetric one-way trust between trustor and trustee creating a reflexive assymetric unidirectional federation between federator and federatee.
+Each federated trust relationship between two administrative domains is defined as an asymmetric one-way trust between trustor and trustee creating a reflexive asymmetric unidirectional federation between federator and federatee.

-[Understanding OAuth 2.0 trust and federation direction]
+[Understanding OAuth 2.0 trust and federation directions]

 ## Low-Level Use Cases